jjkaydot/KILL-MICROSOFT-EDGE/README.md

 *Note: ECS operates ethically and is not affiliated with Microsoft.
 Use in compliance with your local software regulations.*

 👉 **Get ECS Now** — Your PC deserves freedom! 🚀

+# WARING
+microsoft edge and webview2 and other stuff will not work